oouyang/dockerui/README.md

 If want to see the log file then run `tail -f logs/application.log` command at # prompt.

 #### Running docker image - automated process:
-Below is the command to run the Synereo UI.
+Below is the command to run Synereo UI.

 ```
 3a. docker run -it -p 80:8000 -e RUN_PORT=8000 -e API_HOST=192.168.99.100 -e API_PORT=8888 -d synereoui /usr/local/frontui/runsui.sh